Jump to

 While Uber drivers know they have ratings and a career to uphold, some Uber riders may not realize that they’re held to a certain standard too.

-With that said, sharing an UberPool with strangers may make you more susceptible to negative exchanges.
 Most UberPool riders provide each other with mutual respect, but if you do feel like you were poorly treated in any way, report the incident.

 Uber can’t guarantee action every single time, since lower quality experiences can be expected when you select the cheapest service.
-If your fellow passenger wasn’t purposely bothering you, it may be worth it to forgive and forget.

-However, it’s entirely up to you to gauge the severity of the situation.
 Submitting a report won’t hurt you in any way, and your anonymity will be preserved.

 If your situation with an UberPool rider was extreme or put you in danger, you can report it to the police and contact the Critical Safety Response Line.